hepabolu/programming-by-stealth/docs/pbs71.md

 }
 ```

-You’ll notice that, to help keep the code maintainable, I wrote a separate function for displaying a toast, `showToast()`, which takes two arguments, a string to use as the title, and a string to use as the body.
+You’ll notice that, to help keep the code maintainable, I wrote a separate function for displaying a toast, `showToast()`, which takes two arguments, a string to use as the title and a string to use as the body.
 This function consists of a slightly simplified version of the code we saw in the example file `pbs70b.html` from the previous instalment:

 ```javascript
 // a function for popping up a toast